czyzby/gdx-lml/README.md

 - **LazyArray**: creates objects on `get(int index)` if the value associated with the index is null.
 Never throws out of bounds exception for reasonable indexes (non-negative).
 - **LazyObjectMap**: creates objects on `get(Object key)` if the key is not present in the map.
 Never returns null if its provider is properly implemented.

+#### Pooled
+- **PooledList**: `PooledLinkedList` done right.
+This is a `LinkedList` equivalent that pools its nodes and caches its iterator (limiting GC).
+As opposed to `PooledLinkedList`, this implementation allows to share a common node pool across multiple list instances and implements `Iterable` (which is more than desired for collections).

 ### Preferences
 - **Preference**: utility interface for common preference operations.
 Advised to be implemented by an enum to provide static access to each of application's preferences.
 Comes with an example implementation - `PreferenceWrapper`.
 - **ApplicationPreferences**: utility container for application's preferences.
 Manages a map of cached preferences to avoid reading preferences multiple times and ensure that the returned Preferences object for the given path is always the same and in sync.